Navid200/xDrip/docs/Nightscout/Branches.md

 ---

 #### **Comparison**
-To see the differences between the two branches, you can use the [release notes](./GC_ReleaseNotes.md).
+To see the differences between the two branches, you can view the [release notes](./GC_ReleaseNotes.md).
 <br/>

 ---